rmax/scrapy-redis/README.rst

 Usage
 -----

-Enable the components in your `settings.py`:
+Use the following settings in your project:

 .. code-block:: python